Community > Bragging Rights > Education and Talent

 LeMoyne-Owen College one of the nation’s oldest historically black colleges.

 Southwest Tennessee Community College, the largest two-year college in Tennessee, offers more than 100 programs and areas of study.

 Memphis College of Art is one of only four independent, regionally and nationally accredited art colleges in the south and is the only one to offer graduate degrees.

 About 1 out of every 3 Memphis area college graduates, or over 4,500, earn bioscience-related degrees each year.

 University of Tennessee Health Science Center offers bachelor, masters and doctorate degrees from its School of Biomedical Engineering and Colleges of Allied Health Sciences, Dentistry, Graduate Health Sciences, Medicine, Nursing, Pharmacy and Social Work.

 Baptist College of Health Sciences is an accredited four-year college that offers bachelor's degrees in nursing and health sciences.

-The Southern College of Optometry offers a Doctor of Optometry program that graduated 123 students in 2013.
+The Southern College of Optometry offers a Doctor of Optometry program that graduated 130 students in 2016.
 The college is also home to The Eye Center which is one of the largest and most clinically advanced facilities of its kind in the United States and serves approximately 60,000 patients each year.
-The school boasts a consistent 90% pass rate on the national board exam.
+The school boasts a 97% pass rate on the national board exam in 2015.